 Gaming Traffic Model

 First Person Shooter (FPS) is a typical representative game of Massively Multiplayer Online (MMO) game.
 The FPS traffic model is considered to be a typical gaming traffic model, as it has additional requirements on, for instance, real time delay with irregular traffic arrivals.
-Gaming is a two-way single-hop video traffic.
+Gaming is asymmetric, bi-directional single-hop video traffic.

 Gaming traffic can be modelled by the Largest Extreme Value distribution.
 The starting time of a network gaming mobile is uniformly distributed between 0 and 40 ms to simulate the random timing relationship between client traffic packet arrival and reverse link frame boundary.
 The parameters of initial packet arrival time, the packet inter arrival time, and the packet sizes are illustrated in the Table 6 [13]: